philipannis/laravel-agent-guard/README.md

 # Laravel Agent Guard

 Prevent sensitive credentials from leaking to AI agents, editors, and automation tools by moving `.env` values out of your project files and into the macOS keychain.
-Your app keeps reading environment values normally through `env()`, `$_ENV`, `$_SERVER`, and `getenv()`, while database passwords and sensitive API keys stay out of your workspace.
+Your app keeps reading environment values normally through `env()`, `$_ENV`, `$_SERVER`, and `getenv()`, while database passwords and API keys stay out of your workspace.